 - 1. Be timely and appropriate to your needs - 2.
-Develop skills required of you in your VAD or in your service as an AmeriCorps member in VISTA - 3.
+Develop skills required of you in your VAD or in your service as an AmeriCorps member in the VISTA program - 3.
 Be an appropriate use of resources, including money and time

 Learning opportunities may be a course, conference, webinar, or professional development activity (such as shadowing a colleague) that meets your professional development needs.
 Topics may include but are not limited to fundraising, volunteer mobilization, grassroots leadership, group dynamics, media relations, project sustainability, and specific training in program issue areas.
-Training topics also include living on the living allowance and writing a resume based on your service.
+Training topics also include managing the VISTA living allowance and writing a resume based on your service.